tier3guy/excel-to-json/README.md

 ## Support

-For any questions, issues, or assistance, reach out to our dedicated support team at avinash.gupta@vils.ai.
+For any questions, issues, or assistance, reach out to our dedicated support team at avinashgupta.works@gmail.com.

 ## License